batect/batect-sample-golang/README.md

 Run `./batect --list-tasks` to see the available commands and their descriptions, then `./batect <task>` to run `<task>`.

+Most tasks require you to have downloaded the application's dependencies first. `./batect setup` will do this for you.

 All of this is controlled by [batect.yml](batect.yml), and it shows a number of common patterns you might adopt in your own application.